Finance: 10 things you need to know before the opening bell (SPY, SPX, QQQ, DIA, C, JPM, AAPL, IBM)

 Here is what you need to know.

 The Fed is worried it won't achieve one of its key objectives for a while.
-Minutes from the September FOMC meeting released on Wednesday show many members of the committee believe inflation will remain below the Fed's 2% target for longer.
+Minutes from the September Federal Open Market Committee meeting released Wednesday show that many members of the committee believe inflation will remain below the Federal Reserve's 2% target for longer.

 Earnings season kicks off.
 Citigroup and JPMorgan report ahead of the opening bell.